masemoel/device_huawei_alice/README.md

 https://github.com/masemoel/kernel_huawei_hi6210sft

-branch: 7.x
+branch: crDroid_n

 --> Vendor <--

-This device tree is intented to be used with this vendor repo
+This device tree is intented to be used with this vendor repo:

 https://github.com/masemoel/vendor_huawei_alice

-branch: 7.x
+branch: crDroid_n

 --> Manifest <--